-The Thinking Hand – both H.M.
-The King's scholarship competition and the exhibition – is an annual collaboration between the Royal Court and the Royal Academy of Fine Arts.
+The Thinking Hand is a scholarship competition for young draftsmen, an annual collaboration between the Royal Court and the Royal Academy of Fine Arts.

 The competition is open to young draftsmen working with visual interpretation within art, architecture, fashion, design, illustration, games development or other related fields.
-The competition and the scholarship recipients will be announced on the Royal Academy of Fine Arts' website.
+Applicants do not need to be professionals or to have a formal arts education.

 see The exhibition 22 april to 22 june